GreenRobot123/clothing-database/README.md

 ## Features

+### Create Account

+Creating an account is a simple process where you enter basic details like email, username, and password on a platform's sign-up page.
+Additional security steps may be needed.
+Once you submit the details and activate the account through a confirmation email or code, you can access the platform's features.
+Remember to choose a strong password for account security.

 ### Sign In

 The **Sign In** feature provides a secure and straightforward authentication process for users.
 Easily access your clothing database by entering your credentials, ensuring a personalized and protected user experience.